devggaurav/weatherApp-Compose-Multiplatform/README.md

-# This is a Kotlin Multiplatform Weather Application targeting Android, iOS.
+# This is a Compose Multiplatform Weather Application targeting Android, iOS.